 - An estimate of how quickly your home might sell, based on recent local sales

 Armed with this information, you’ll be able to choose the option that gives you the best combination of speed and value.

-The primary benefits of selling your home to a cash buyer company are:
+There are a couple of benefits of selling your home to a cash buyer company: